 Board-Certified Plastic Surgeon

-It’s also important to remember that breast implants are measured in cubic centimeters (cc), not bra size.
-That’s because bra sizes aren’t standardized from one brand to another.
-Dr. Olson can use his trained aesthetic eye to help you choose what size will best meet your cosmetic goals, but the ultimate decision is yours.
+Dr. Olson can use his trained aesthetic eye to help you choose the size that will best meet your cosmetic goals, but the ultimate decision is yours.
 He encourages patients to review his photo gallery to get an idea of the results they can expect from different sizes of implants.